 Publications Coordinator, Division of Community Affairs

-Tuscaloosa, Ala. – A University of Alabama student has received a Fulbright Student Research Award and three students have won Fulbright English Teaching Assistantship Awards for the 2021–2022 academic year.
-Additionally, four UA students were awarded alternate status in this year’s national Fulbright competition.
+Tuscaloosa, Ala. – A University of Alabama student has received a Fulbright Student Research Award and four students have won Fulbright English Teaching Assistantship Awards for the 2021–2022 academic year.
+Additionally, three UA students were awarded alternate status in this year’s national Fulbright competition.
 In addition to this year’s winners, five UA Fulbright Student Award recipients from last year who had their awards delayed as a result of COVID-19 conditions in their host countries are expected to have an opportunity to serve in 2021–2022 as health conditions improve and travel restrictions ease.

 Fulbright is the most prestigious U.S. international exchange program, offering opportunities for students, scholars and professionals.
 The Fulbright Award of the U.S. Department of State offers one-year grants for independent study and research and for English teaching assistantships overseas.

 The highly competitive program selects approximately 1,500 award recipients from more than 11,000 applicants each year.
 The University of Alabama has received national recognition as a Top Producing Institution for Fulbright U.S. Students for five of the last six years.

 “During a year of extraordinary challenges, every Fulbright student applicant and their faculty and staff advisors rose to those challenges by demonstrating a commitment to the vital work of advancing intercultural understanding throughout the world,” said Dr. Teresa Wise, associate provost of international education and global outreach.
 “No matter the circumstances, UA remains steadfast in providing such global learning opportunities to all of our students.
 We congratulate our 2021–2022 awardees and alternates, as well as those from last year who will now begin their Fulbright experience after a delay due to the ongoing pandemic.”

 Fulbright Student Research Award recipient: